RallyTechServices/committed-vs-delivered/README.md

 # Committed vs Delivered

-For either `Iteration` or `Release` timeboxes...
+Show User Stories or Portfolio Items committed and delivered in a timebox.

-For each timebox in the current project show the number of stories where:
+For each timebox in the current project show the number of artifacts where:
 * timebox planning period - the timebox start date plus a configurable number of days (default 2)
-* committed - story was assigned to the timebox before the timebox end and remained assigned after the planning period end
+* committed - artifact was assigned to the timebox before the timebox end and remained assigned after the planning period end
-* delivered - committed story was accepted before timebox end
+* delivered - committed artifact was accepted (or actual end date) before timebox end
-* planned - committed story was assigned to the timebox before the planning period ended
+* planned - committed artifact was assigned to the timebox before the planning period ended
-* unplanned - committed story was assigned to the timebox after the planning period ended
+* unplanned - committed artifact was assigned to the timebox after the planning period ended

 Other features:
-* Advanced filter for stories
+* Advanced filter for artifact
 * Data export as CSV
 * Configurable data attributes for export, but always includes:
   * `FormattedID`
   * `Name`,
+  * `AcceptedDate` (or `ActualEndDate`)
   * `TimeboxName`
   * `TimeboxStartDate`
   * `TimeboxEndDate`